 Because Mercury lies between Earth and the sun, it undergoes phases much like the moon.
 However, the phases of Mercury are more difficult to detect than the phases of Venus, which also orbits between the Earth and the sun.
 Italian astronomer Galileo Galilei could detect the phases of Venus with his telescope, but not the phases of Mercury.

-Like Venus, Mercury also undergoes transits, instances where its orbital path crosses between Earth and the sun.
+Like Venus, Mercury also undergoes transits, passing between the Earth and the sun about 13 times each century.
 But the inclination of Mercury's orbit is such that a transit does not occur every time the two planets pass.
 Mercury only crosses the sun once every seven years.
 Astronomers used transits to help calculate the distance to Earth from the sun.
 (Venus' transits are significantly more rare, occurring only once every 243 years.)

 How far is Mercury from Earth?